qirtaiba/modtools/readme.md

     The initialize_photo_scan_app function initializes the PhotoScanApp class and registers the HiveAI_Plugin and PhotoDNA_Plugin instances as plugins.
 It returns the initialized PhotoScanApp object.

-## About the PhotoDNA action API JSON object
+## About the PhotoDNA report action API JSON object
     The PhotoDNA_report_action class is an action class specifically for reporting violations using the PhotoDNA service.
 It requires a reporter name and email address for initialization.
 The perform_action method takes image data as input.
 It reads the image file specified by the image URL, encodes it in base64 format, and sends a request to the PhotoDNA service to report the violation.
 The request includes various metadata such as the reporter's information, incident time, reportee information, and violation content.
         "OrgName":Organization submitting the image
         "ReporterName": Name of the reporter of the image